hurbes/social/readme.md

 - **Throughput**: MongoDB sharding can handle petabytes of data and thousands of operations per second.
 This means we can manage millions of comments and user interactions without degrading performance.
 - **Concurrent Connections**: MQTT can handle thousands of concurrent connections, ensuring real-time updates for a large number of users.

-### Flow Diagram

-Let's visualize the architecture with a flow diagram:

 ### Comment System Architecture Diagram

 Here is the architecture diagram for the comment system: